 Standard – people often choose this option because it is the most affordable.
-It costs just USD 20.00.
+It costs just USD 0.00.
 Still, your visa will arrive pretty fast.
-It takes 1 Business Day for your application to be processed.
+It takes 24 hours for your application to be processed.
 One day is not that long if you are not in a hurry.

 Australia ETA for French citizens – the application form